Political positions of Lee Kuan Yew: Economics

-Originally Lee was influenced by the Fabian Society and years after returning from Singapore he continued to subscribe to their magazines and newspapers.
+Lee was influenced by the Fabian Society during his studies in the UK; years after returning to Singapore he continued to subscribe to their magazines and newspapers.

 Lee believed that balance was needed in economic policy - "A society to be successful must maintain a balance between nurturing excellence and encouraging the average to improve".
 Lee stated that there must be both "cooperation and competition between people" which he asserted was a middle way between communism which relied too much on cooperation, and American capitalism which he considered to rely too much on competition.

 Regarding the welfare state Lee was critical.
 He thought it promoted inexertion and dependency - "The principle is that you must work.
 We are not going to pay you for lying around".
 He described Singapore as a "fair, not welfare, society".
 Welfare states were said to harm competition and economic growth by creating a reliance on others instead of self-reliance and hard work.